CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 ### Option A: Export via data Gateway application

 1. Open Data Gateway application
-2. Select SD Connect, enter user name and password.
+2. Select SD Connect and enter CSC user name and password.
-3. If you are CSC project manager, click on Export tab.
+3. Click on **Export** tab (available only to project manager).
+4. Exported file will go to SD Connect.
+Choose the destination folder from existing folders in SD Connect.
+You can also first log in to SD Connect and create a new folder for exported files.
+5. Select file you want to export and click **Export**.
+6. Files are now in the folder you selected in SD Connect.

 ### Option B: Export programmatically via Airlock client